Camachus/tp_ngs_clownfish/README.md

 (Figure from: Vinciane Piveteau)

-Conclusion
+## Conclusion

 We tried to recapitulate the transcriptomic method used in the article to find the genes expressed in the white tissue.
-Compare to the paper's 10 most differentially expressed genes, we found 7 of the 10 most differentially expressed genes being _saiyan_ and interesting gene responsable for the white pigmentation
+Compared to the paper's 10 most differentially expressed genes, we found 7 of the 10 most differentially expressed genes being _saiyan_ an interesting gene, which is responsable for the white pigmentation.
 We also found iridophores marker genes like _saiyan, apoD1a_ and _gpnmb_.
-This allowed us to confirm the microcospic analysis findings.
-So the white skin in _A. ocellaris_ presents iridophores.
+This allowed us to confirm the microcospic analysis findings reported in the paper.
+So the white skin of _A. ocellaris_ presents iridophores.

-It is important to mention that the our results are not identical to the article.
+It is important to mention that our results are not identical to the article.
 This could be due because in some scripts we used different functions like `lfcShrink` instead of the authors' function `results`.
 Futhermore, the script lines may differ or the update software.

-Acknowledgments
+## Acknowledgments

 I want to thank Corentin Dechaud for his patience during the TP, specially with me.
 I want to thanks my group (Marthe, Vinciane and Paul), I really enjoyed to work together in the clown fish project.
 Finally, I thank Professor Marie Semon for her enthusiasm and the good course organization.